khulnasoft-lab/YaraHunter/docs/docs/yarahunter/index.md

 # YaraHunter

-Deepfence YaraHunter scans container images, running Docker containers, and filesystems to find indicators of malware.
-It uses a [YARA ruleset](https://github.com/deepfence/yara-rules) to identify resources that match known malware signatures, and may indicate that the container or filesystem has been compromised.
+Khulnasoft YaraHunter scans container images, running Docker containers, and filesystems to find indicators of malware.
+It uses a [YARA ruleset](https://github.com/khulnasoft/yara-rules) to identify resources that match known malware signatures, and may indicate that the container or filesystem has been compromised.

 Key capabilities: